 Department Training Analyst

-Coordinates and monitors all aspects of LCCC training processes, monitors and identifies all internal and external resources to meet a variety of training needs.
+Coordinates and monitors department training processes, monitors and identifies all internal and external resources to meet a variety of training needs.
 Performs audits of agency programs to ensure program requirements are being met.
-Maintains and reviews all program policy, processes, and procedures.
-Recruits, trains, and oversees all volunteers who work or bring services into the agency for staff or clientele.
+Maintains and reviews policy, processes, and procedures for training opportunities.

 The following statements are illustrative of the duties and responsibilities of the job.
 The organization retains the right to modify or change the duties and responsibilities of the job at any time.